alarm-redist/fifty-states/analyses/RI_cd_2010/doc_RI_cd_2010.md

 1. be contiguous
 1. have equal populations
 1. be geographically compact
-1. preserve state senate districts as much as possible
+1. preserve state senate districts as much as possible.
+In particular, plans ought to avoid the creation of voting districts composed of fewer than one hundred (100) potential voters with respect to the division of state house and state senate districts.

 ### Algorithmic Constraints